 2) When using FILS authentication, in the Device ID element in the (Re)Association Request frame.

+3) When using FT protocol, in the Device ID element in the Authentication Request frame.

-3) When not using PASN or FILS authentication, in the Device ID KDE in message 2 of the 4 way handshake.
+4) When not using PASN or FILS authentication, in the Device ID KDE in message 2 of the 4 way handshake.

 An AP shall provide a device ID when required by the procedures described below: